tibotix/vscode-definition-autocompletion/README.md

 ---------------

 - When trigger the suggestion on a file not parsed yet, the function definition right after the triggerCharacter is not parsed correctly.
+- nested return Types are not extended by the outer layer Type

 <br>